 The medial meniscus is an important shock absorber on the inside (medial) aspect of the knee joint.
 It absorbs about 50% of the shock of the medial compartment.
-Thus, when there is a medial knee injury such as a medial meniscus tear, it is very important to try to repair it because when it cannot be repaired, it will increase the load on the medial compartment, which ultimately leads to osteoarthritis.
+Thus, when there is a medial knee injury such as a medial meniscus tear, it is very important to try to repair the tear, because if not repaired and is trimmed out there will be an increase to the load on the medial compartment, which ultimately leads to osteoarthritis.

 It is almost inevitable that when one has a significant amount of the medial meniscus resected that they will develop further arthritic changes over time.
 Because not everybody is the same, these changes can develop within a few weeks up to over a decade.
 Thus, one of the important things is to recognize that if one has any pain or swelling, they should follow up to make sure they are not developing any joint space narrowing or bone spurs, which would indicate that the medial compartment articular cartilage is wearing out.